CodeGreg1/milestone_project2/README.md

     I wanted to explore a retro shooting style game which would be very unique.
 I loved playing games like this myself games such as Time-crisis back in the 1990's.
 I gathered more inspiration for this game from shoot'em ups and classic retro games like duck hunt, space invaders and asteroids.
     I played several of these types of games both online and through a retro gaming console to help develop an idea.

     -   ### Research Analysis
         I thought although it would be great to write games such as space invaders or asteroids in a more code along type of learning for this project, I wanted to put my own spin on a shooting game.

         I hadn't seen a game like the one I designed on any of the retro sites or comsoles.
         I thought to keep it child friendly I would use a carnival shooting style instead of a more military style shooting experience with enemy targets.
         Although this idea could develop into more development of the game.

 -   ### Design
     The design is suppose to mimic a carnival stall where you would shoot at the targets and win a prize!

     #### Colour Scheme
-    -   The two main colours used are Red, Black and White.
+    -   The two main colours used are Red, Black and White as I feel these fit with the general aesthetics of the theme.

     #### Typography
     -   I've used two fonts in this game.